Jazz (mobile network operator): Voice over LTE (VoLTE)

 Jazz tested VoLTE in May 2017 with its partners Huawei and Nokia, announced in a press statement.

 Jazz rolled out VoLTE across its network in February 2022, with supported devices including Apple, Samsung, Huawei, Oppo, Vivo, Itel, Xiaomi, Realme, Infinix and Jazz Digit branded feature phones.

 WiFi Calling (VoWiFi)

 Jazz rolled out Voice over WiFi (VoWiFi) capabilities branded 'JazzFi' in July 2023.
-It is one of the two carriers in Pakistan to offer VoWiFi.

 5G Trials

 In January 2020, Jazz had reported that they had successfully carried out 5G trials with reaching speeds of 1.5 Gbit/s.
 These trials were carried out on the 2.6 GHz spectrum.

 3G Shutdown

 Jazz announced that it would shutdown its 3G network nationwide by November 2024 to repurpose the spectrum for expansion of its 4G network.
-Their 3G network was completely shut off nationwide on 18 November 2024.
+Their 3G network was shut off nationwide on 18 November 2024.

 Subsidiaries

 JazzCash

 Jazz had partnered with Mobilink Microfinance Banking to make an entry into the banking market, initially launched under the MobiCash brand name, it was later changed to JazzCash.
 It is a direct competitor to Telenor Pakistan's Easypaisa.